-A range of graduate research scholarships are available for graduate researchers undertaking a higher degree by research at Victoria University.
+A range of research scholarships for graduates undertaking a higher degree by research are available at Victoria University.

 The 2017 Victoria University Graduate Research Scholarship main rounds are now closed.

 If your application is not dependent upon a main round graduate research scholarship you can apply for a research degree at any time throughout the year.
 In addition to these scholarships there are a range of other options for funding your research degree.

 Applicants only need to submit one application to be considered for all eligible graduate research scholarships.

 - College Centenary Postgraduate Research Scholarship.

 You do not need to nominate a particular scholarship on your application form.

 Domestic applicants will be considered for the:

 - Victoria University Post Graduate Research Scholarship (VUPRS)

 Domestic students are only required to nominate on the scholarship application form if they are applying for the VU Diversity Scholarship.